Doctacosa/IOSync/README.md

 ## Configuration

 `storage-path`: The directory to use to store the players data.
 If left empty, no synchronisation will happen.
-Thos can be useful to have the `/switch` method available.
+This can be useful to have the `/switch` method available.

 ## Commands